TorsteinHonsi/Motion-Highcharts-Plugin/README.md

 * Describe your environment.
 Not the weather, but what kind of operating system (and version), browser, javascript frameworks and other Highcharts plugins you are using

 ## Usage
+To start using the plugin, follow these three steps:

 ### 1. Import Timeline Script
 Import `timeline.js` after you import Highcharts, Highmaps or Highstock:
 ```html